thehottestgun/Unity_ProtectTheBase/README.md

 The game speeds up every ten twenty points (except for the first level up at 10 points!) to heat up the action :D It is by no means fully done, a lot of polishing and possible stuff to do (weapon upgrades? :0)

+The game is designed to run in 4:3 because of how enemies are spawned.
+It is what it is

 Shoot and enemy deaths sounds have been yoinked from here: https://www.classicgaming.cc/classics/space-invaders/sounds Awesome website, give it a look.